dillonredding/dillonredding.github.io/_drafts/the-empty-search-result-anti-pattern.md

 No items found with name matching 'spock'.
 ```

-I could probably go on, but I think that's plenty of examples showing how we could represent our empty collection.
+There are definitely other media types we could use, but I think that's plenty of examples showing how we could represent our empty collection.
 The point is we have options.
 Thus a `200` seems rather promising, but let's consider the other two status codes for the sake of argument.

 Before moving on, however, let's quickly consider the case where `/users?name=spock` is a single user.
 Recall that the user doesn't exist, therefore the resource doesn't exist and we cannot represent it, and so `200` is inappropriate.